Christien-Soosaipillai/Data-Structures/README.md

 # Data-Structures :sun_with_face: :new_moon_with_face:
+#### This Repository is used to help with the understanding of data-structures and there relation to time complexities

 #### &nbsp;&nbsp;&nbsp;&nbsp;Data structures are a data organization, management and storage format that enables efficient access and modification.
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.
 Whenever data exists it must have some kind of data structure in order to be stored in a computer.